adesso-austria/workshop-context-considered-harmful/presentation/presentation.md

 # DataSet

-- move everything concerning the dataset select to a new component `DataSet` in the dataset module
+- move everything concerning the dataset dropdown to a new component `DataSet` in the dataset module
   - don't forget to rename the file if you want to use jsx
+  - also transfer `useData`
 - add all necessary imports
   - `pipe` should come from `fp-ts/lib/function`
 - don't worry about dependent state and compile time errors yet